Rex Tillerson reflects on firing, working for "undisciplined" Trump

-HOUSTON -- Former Secretary of State Rex Tillerson is speaking publicly about what led to his firing in March by President Trump, who Tillerson described as "pretty undisciplined."
+HOUSTON -- Former Secretary of State Rex Tillerson is speaking publicly about what led to his firing in March by President Trump.
+In his comments, Tillerson described the president as "pretty undisciplined."

 "I think part of it was obviously we are starkly different in our styles.
 We did not have a common value system," Tillerson told CBS News political contributor Bob Schieffer on Thursday.
 "When the president would say, 'Here's what I want to do and here's how I want to do it,' I'd have to say to him, 'Mr. President, I understand what you want to do, but you can't do it that way.
 It violates the law.
 It violates a treaty.'
 You know, he got really frustrated."